cyrialize/traversy-mvc/readme.md

 The code isn't exactly the same as what is presented within the course.
 There are some minor differences, like spacing, curly brackets, style, etc. See below for more details.

+This code is for sections 1 - 4.
+Section 5 - 6 can be found [here](https://github.com/cyrialize/traversy-mvc-app).
+In sections 5 and 6 you create an application on top of the framework.
+I wanted to keep the framework separate.

 # Why do this course?

 Creating your own framework is a great way (in my opinion) to understand the inner workings of frameworks and to become familiar with PHP.